ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 The Apple IIc (and later the IIc Plus) is a fast machine, compared to many of it's contemporaries.
 It has a lot of RAM compared to it's contemporaries, and it can be put in to service as an excellent addition to your digital arsenal.

 Specifially, I could see the IIc serving as the interface to a Point of Sale system or the front-end for a custom database driven application.
-It's variety of hardware I/O, and the low level access to the hardware available from the machine combine to also make it an attractive choice for home automation tasks, or other projects that require directly interfacing with external hardware (much like a modern microcontroller, but arguably more capable and certainly easier to interact with) .
+It's variety of hardware I/O, and the low level access to the hardware available from the machine combine to also make it an attractive choice for home automation tasks, or other projects that require directly interfacing with external hardware (much like a modern microcontroller, but arguably more capable and certainly easier to interact with).

+And I know the BBS line sound like a throwaway comment.
+It's not.
+I don't think we'll get to it in this post, but BBS connections can be a lot of fun, and super useful, if handled correctly.

 **A game console** There is a [HUGE library of games available for the Apple II](https://archive.org/details/apple_ii_library_4am), and the IIc is compatible with very nearly all of them.
 It might not be the most professional choice in the world, but the Apple IIc is hard to beat as a retro game console.